 Problem in application code

-'''

-It looks like a problem in your application code rather than in Channels itself, so I
+''' It looks like a problem in your application code rather than in Channels itself, so I reproduce on a fresh or small example project - see http://channels.readthedocs.io/en/latest/support.html) please re-open the ticket!
+Thanks. '''

-'m going to close the ticket.

-If you can trace it down to a problem in Channels itself (with exact steps to

-oreproduce on a fresh or small example

-project - see http://channels.readthedocs.io/en/latest/support.html) please re-open

-othe ticket!
-Thanks.

-'''